Aerial view of a docked container ship under four cranes with text that reads: Mastering Customs Duties and Import Taxes.

 1.3 Excise Duties

-Excise duties are taxes levied on certain goods, such as alcohol, tobacco, and fuel.
+Excise duties are taxes on certain goods, such as alcohol, tobacco, and fuel.

 These duties aim to discourage the consumption of harmful products and generate additional revenue.